 This post isn’t just a Flytographer review; I know what you’re really here for: a Flytographer discount code.
 Here it is!

-For $50 off your first Flytographer shoot, you can either click here.
+For $25 off your first Flytographer shoot, click here and use code VALISEMAG1383.

 Now let me convince you why you should book a Flytographer shoot… (And use this code, of course!)

 It depends a lot on your vacation budget, but adding the expense of a Flytographer shoot might give you pause.
 Here are five reasons I think Flytographer is absolutely worth it (especially with that discount).

 #1.
 Capture Family Photos with *Everyone* in Them

 Family vacations are great – but someone always has to hold the camera!
 Usually, it’s one parent – leading to “proof of life” selfies just to prove they were actually there – but no matter who’s the semi-pro photographer in your family, they’ll be on break for this one.